Demerged Kraft unit sees consumers hungry for snacks

-ZURICH (Reuters) - Mondelez International Inc MDLZV.O, which ranks as the world’s biggest chocolate, candy and biscuit maker after being carved out of Kraft Foods Inc KFT.O, is optimistic busy consumers will keep driving booming demand for snacks despite the downturn.
+ZURICH, Oct 2 (Reuters) - Mondelez International Inc , which ranks as the world’s biggest chocolate, candy and biscuit maker after being carved out of Kraft Foods Inc , is optimistic busy consumers will keep driving booming demand for snacks despite the downturn.

 Mondelez, whose stable of brands includes Cadbury and Milka chocolate, was launched on Tuesday after a demerger from Kraft’s North American grocery business, still called Kraft.